 HOW TO GET TO SHIRAKAWA-GO

 VIA NAGOYA: Nagoya is over 2.5 hours away but I’m including it here because Gifu Bus operates multiple direct routes per day from Nagoya to Shirakawago.
-The fare is JPY 4,000 each way and you can book it through Willer.
+The fare is around JPY 3,500 each way and you can book it through Willer.
 If you’re planning on doing a day trip, then it may be easier and cheaper to book a tour.
-Klook offers a few day tours from Nagoya.

 VIA ANOTHER CITY: If you’re coming from somewhere else, like Tokyo, Osaka, or Kyoto, then you’ll need to first make your way to one of the cities above before continuing to Shirakawago.
 You can use Google Maps (iOS/Android) to find the best route.
 Just key in “shirakawago” as your destination.
 Chances are, it’ll direct you to Ogimachi Village through either Takayama, Kanazawa, Toyama, or Nagoya.